-Humba is a sweet and savoury dish made with high fat pork rendered to caramelization and braised generously to perfection.
+Humba is a sweet and savoury dish made by simmering pork belly in sauce made with soy sauce, vinegar, onion, lemon soda, pepper corns, banana blossoms, salted black beans, bay leaves and star anise.
+This sweet and savoury dish made with high fat pork rendered to caramelization and braised generously to perfection will be loved by anyone.
 It is usually served as an entrée dish with rice during lunch and dinner.
 If you are looking for a classic Visayan humba recipe, check this out!

 With my visits to different parts of the country, different interpretations for the pork humba amazes me.
 Every humba recipe I tasted resembles the classic adobo, a savoury dish cooked with soy sauce and vinegar.
 One of the most promising humba recipe was the Visayan version.
 I then learned that humba is the Visayan version of adobo!
 In bisaya, humba was known to be translated as tender (hum) pork (ba).
 Unlike the humba from other places, the Visayan humba was known to be sweeter and fattier.
 Pork cuts usually used are the belly and liempo, which has a high fat content.
 Some of the significant ingredients of the Visayan humba are dried banana blossoms, different spices like peppercorns, bay leaves and star anise and tausi black beans.